 All the data we considered so far appeared in the form of a single table (or multiple versions of the same table, some of which needed transforming and tidying etc.).
 In reality, however, many datasets are distributed over multiple tables.
 To analyze such data, an important first step is to combine those tables without messing up their contents.
-The dplyr package (Wickham et al., 2020) contains some 2-table functions that allow just that.
+The dplyr package (Wickham, François, Henry, & Müller, 2022) contains some two-table functions that allow just that.

-After working through this chapter, you should be able to use 2-table verbs of dplyr to:
+After working through this chapter, you should be able to use two-table verbs of dplyr to:

-- perform various mutating joins on 2 tables;
+- perform various mutating joins on two tables;

-- perform various filtering joins on 2 tables;
+- perform various filtering joins on two tables;

-- combine the cases of 2 tables with set operations; and
+- combine the cases of two tables with set operations; and

 To combine data from multiple tables, we need to specify how they are related (which is why this chapter is called “relational data”).
 A relation between tables typically is a variable that occurs in both tables: Provided that this variable has the same meaning in both tables, it is called a key (see Chapter 13.3 for details) and allows linking the observations (rows) from one table to those of the other one.